-The EL18XCV-060 unit with the scroll compressor has a variable speed ECM fan motor.
+The SL28XCV units have a variable speed ECM fan motor.
 The variable speed ECM fan motor is controlled by PWM fan output when the compressor is running and will vary the fan speed to match the compressor capacity.

 LOW AMBIENT OPERATION: